vrickey123/LeapForWaniKani/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the MIT License.
+Distributed under the GNU General Public License.

+In short, this copyleft lisence allows you to use this code in your app as long as you also distribute it as a free and open-source project under the same license.
+If you are Tofugu/WaniKani and would like to use it, please contact us.

 See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact